lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ### Passing Data Originating in a Younger Sibling's UseCase

 It is often the case that data is changed in a younger sibling 's UseCase and the older sibling's Presenter must acquire the data to update it's ViewController's display.
-Before the younger sibling is popped off the stack, the data can be sent back to the Presenter via a closure.
+Before the younger sibling is dismissed, the data can be sent back to the Presenter via a closure.

 In the following example, the Presenter calls its Router to display an item.
 It passes the item id and a closure.
 A nice result of this implementation is that the index is captured by the closure, so there is no need to store it in a property: